LLMs Should Express Uncertainty Explicitly: Additional Mechanistic Evidence

 \subsection{Summary}

 The additional analyses in this appendix reinforce three points.
 First, the localization observed in the main text is real, but should be understood in per-token rather than raw-mass terms.
 Second, localization does not imply that the uncertainty token itself is the complete causal mechanism; the supporting computation remains distributed across the reasoning trajectory.
-Third, verbal and special calibration differ not in whether they affect uncertainty, but in how deeply they rewrite the computation that supports it.
-Verbalized calibration is consistent with a geometry-preserving readout of distributed uncertainty, whereas the special interface is consistent with a more explicit uncertainty mode that is assembled during reasoning and expressed through a dedicated marker.
+Third, verbalized confidence and the \texttt{<uncertain>} marker differ not in whether they affect uncertainty, but in how deeply they rewrite the computation that supports it.
+Verbalized confidence is consistent with a geometry-preserving readout of distributed uncertainty, whereas the \texttt{<uncertain>} marker is consistent with a more explicit uncertainty mode that is assembled during reasoning and expressed through a dedicated marker.